Last modified: 2020-03-26 | Approximate reading time 5 mins

 Hardwood floors are sought-after, and most homeowners want nothing more than a beautiful material coating the base of their home.
 However, hardwood floor maintenance is a job in itself, and keeping this material looking good requires a little bit of fineness and consideration.

 Unlike other types of flooring, each hardwood floor is unique and to cultivate this uniqueness, it must be looked after carefully.

 It is important for homeowners with hardwood floors to know how to properly restore this material, as high traffic areas of the home will wear out over time.
-Restoring your hardwood floors will require a bit of time and energy, but once completed you’ll be happy that you took this project on board.
-Read on to find our suggested techniques for maintaining hardwood flooring.
+Restoring your hardwood floors will require a bit of time and energy but once completed, you’ll be happy that you took on this project.

 However, do not use a sanding block, as this will make uneven spots in the floor.
 Your next step is to grab a buffer and buff the rest of that floor!
 Using the buffer, attach a maroon buffing pad to the buffer to protect the floor.
 Make sure to wear a dust mask when completing this step, as plenty of dust will find its way into the air.

 Working with the buffer, move it from side to side across the floor.
 You should take note of the direction of the grain, and work towards it.
 The old hardwood finish will turn to powder as you move the buffer over the floor, so it will be easy to determine which areas have been covered.
 Make sure that the buffer is constantly moving, stopping every five minutes or so to vacuum the pad.

 Fill out the form so that we can put you in contact with certified contractors from our network